chinguunxo/chinguunxo.github.io/_posts/2026-03-29-Day-5-Model-Building.md

 Different fields emphasize different uses.
 Here's a synthesis across statistics, data analytics, and general modeling.

+1. **Description**

+   - Summarize and clarify relationships between variables.
+   - Example: an economic model describing the link between unemployment and GDP.

+2. **Estimation**

+   - Estimate unknown parameters or effects.
+   - Example: a house-price model estimating how price depends on area or location.

+3. **Prediction**

+   - Forecast future or unseen values.
+   - Example: a recommender system predicting whether a user will click an item.

+4. **Decision-making**

+   - Support or automate choices by connecting predictions with utilities or costs.
+   - Example: a model of unemployment helping policymakers choose between interventions.

+These purposes can overlap; a single model may describe, estimate, predict, and support decisions at the same time.

+---

+### Modeling in data analytics

+Analytics tasks are often grouped into four levels:

+1. **Descriptive analytics — “What happened?”**

+   - Summarizes past data with tables, plots, and simple models.

+2. **Diagnostic analytics — “Why did it happen?”**

+   - Investigates causes or drivers using correlations, regression, and causal analysis.

+3. **Predictive analytics — “What will happen?”**

+   - Uses statistical or machine-learning models to forecast future outcomes.

+4. **Prescriptive analytics — “What should I do?”**

+   - Combines predictions with optimization or rules to recommend or automate actions.

+Descriptive and diagnostic analytics focus on understanding, whereas predictive and prescriptive analytics move closer to concrete decisions and actions.

+---

+#### Big picture

+- Independence describes when events or variables do not influence each other.
+- Conditional independence describes when they stop influencing each other once some background information is known.
+- Bayes’ theorem provides a principled way to update beliefs using new evidence.
+- Random variables turn uncertain outcomes into numbers we can summarize with expectations and variances.
+- Probability links theory with observed frequencies through the law of large numbers.
+- Statistical models use these ideas to describe systems, estimate unknowns, make predictions, and drive decisions in data analytics.

 ---

 ### The REDCAPE Framework (Scott E. Page, *The Model Thinker*)